The other morning I mentioned writing this article to a barista, who, based on his hipster demeanor, I (mis)judged would be all over the topic of:

 Many IF enthusiasts view this as an easy introduction to the practice.
 Perhaps this is true.
 I personally still find the fasting for 24-hours less sustainable than regularly skipping breaking/not eating late, even if it’s only a once-per-week 24-hour fast.
 Also, this is the least efficient “weight loss” method of IF, which may actually make it appealing to bodybuilders or weight-gaining athletes who would like to reap the occasional benefits of IF while maintaining their demanding weight goals.

-Best Nootropic Supplements for Intermittent Fasting
+Best Nootropic Supplements for Intermittent Fasting in 2019

 Nootropics for intermittent fasting is a tough sell, considering that intermittent fasting involves the rejection of consumption — not additional supplementary consumption.
 However, if you’re willing to supplement nootropics as part of your intermittent fasting routine, might as well supplement the best nootropic supplements for intermittent fasting.
 (Or at least some generally awesome nootropics, with or without the fasting.)
-Of course, this is up for heated debate, but here are my selections for best nootropic supplements for intermittent fasting:
+Of course, this is up for heated debate, but here are my selections for best nootropic supplements of 2019 for intermittent fasting:

 Performance Lab Energy